Jay Grossman

 The solution:

-While the moderator of the session did not have much interest providing a solution, one of the audience members had a great suggestion - put a comment with the model's name in the SQL that dbt generates, so I will be able to see it in the query in the Profiler.
+While the moderator of the session did not have much interest providing a solution, one of the audience members had a great suggestion:

 Adding a comment with the model name using a macro